Cave Hill Country Park

 Belfast Castle, McArts Fort

-Car parking at Belfast Castle, Zoo (Hazelwood), Upper Cavehill Road and Upper Hightown Road.
+Car parking at Belfast Castle off Antrim Road, Belfast Zoo (Hazelwood), Upper Cavehill Road and Upper Hightown Road.

 Translink – journeyplanner.translink.co.uk

 Belfast Castle is open to the public.
-The Cellar Restaurant offers a variety of menus from morning coffee to full meals.
+A restaurant in the basement offers a variety of menus from morning coffee to full meals.
 The second floor of the Castle plays host to the Cave Hill Visitor Centre with exciting displays on the history, folklore, wildlife and geology of Cave Hill Country park and the story of Belfast Castle.

 The following facilities are available for users with limited mobility: